 A few decades ago I was awakened at seven o’clock one Sunday morning by the persistent droning of my downstairs door buzzer.
 I was living then in a back apartment on the top floor of an East Village walk-up that was without an intercom or the capacity to buzz visitors inside.
-This circumstance made it necessary for me to descend five flights of stairs to personally open the frosted-glass front door and to see who it was.
+This circumstance made it necessary for me to descend five flights of stairs and to personally unlock the frosted-glass front door to see who it was.

 At the time I bore no animus toward people who presented themselves as fervently religious.
 Though I deemed them delusional, I respected both their right to their delusion and their need of it.
 The proselytizers I encountered were more likely to draw pity from me than to provoke my ire.

 So if I had good reason to be put out by the inconvenience they’d caused me, an inconvenience compounded by the ungodly hour they’d picked to pay a call, my reaction to the elderly and finely attired black couple with soft Georgia accents who greeted me—he with a bible in one hand and a straw hat in the other; she wearing a hat bedecked with white and yellow flowers—wasn’t in the least bit hostile.
 In fact, while I made it clear that I had no use for the message they were delivering, I was as courteous as I could be.
 I didn’t want to tamper with their fantasy or hurt their feelings and when I closed the door on them it was very gently.

 But that was a while back, before religion assumed the weight and influence that it has in our cultural and political affairs and before I understood just where the so-called “True Believers” are coming from.